 This is a Wow! moment for the adoption of Java based PaaS Cloud as any real kind of interoperability across these clouds has been lagging by a large margin.
 For PaaS and Applications built using the Spring PaaS a solution has been found.
 Continue reading VMware Spring + Google: Dramatic PaaS Progress and New SMT Concerns

-With virtualization technology we, the system administrators, have a lot of tools available to make our day to day operation and administration of our environments easier to work with and speeds up the time it takes to do a lot of administration tasks.
-Take for example the ability we have to add resources to a virtual machine.
+When using virtualization technology system administrators have a lot of tools available to make our day-to-day operation and administration of our environments easier to work with and speeds up the time it takes to do a lot of administration tasks.
+Take for example, the ability we have to add resources to a virtual machine.
 You can add processors, memory and or increase disk space within a matter of minutes and very little downtime.
 On a physical host you would need to purchase the hardware first and wait for it to arrive and then schedule the downtime to add the resources to the machine.
 This speed and power can be both a blessing and a curse.
 Once application owners understand how easy it is to add resources to the virtual machines then comes the requests for additional resources any time the application owners think there is the slightest bit of need for any additional resources.
 Continue reading CPU Contention in a VMware Virtual Environment

 We have a series of posts (SpringSource/VMware, 3Tera, Eucalyptus, Hadoop/Cloudera…) about the application directly targeting a distributed virtual machine which is abstracting over the virtualization layer and/or operating system.
 Essentially these are targeted at those who are building or adapting applications for the cloud, rather than starting from the premise of a virtualization of existing infrastructures.